qqwjq1981/data_science_practice/quizzes-en.md

 >  If the contestant initially selects a door randomly, the probability of choosing the car is $1/3$.
 Therefore, if they stick with their initial choice, the probability of winning remains $1/3$.
 However, if the contestant initially selects a goat (which has a $2/3$ probability), the host will be forced to reveal the other goat.
 In this case, switching to the remaining unopened door guarantees a win.
 Thus, the optimal strategy is to **always switch doors**.。

-#### Given an unfair coin with a probability of landing heads up, $p$, how can we simulate a fair coin flip?？
+#### Given an unfair coin with a probability of landing heads up, $p$, how can we simulate a fair coin flip?

 > A common approach is to flip the coin twice.
 If the two flips result in the same outcome (both heads or both tails), discard the result and flip again.
 If the two flips result in different outcomes (one head and one tail), we can use the first flip as the outcome of the fair coin flip.
-The probability of getting a head or a tail in this scenario is 1/2.
+The probability of getting a (Head, Tail) or a (Tail, Head) in this scenario is 1/2.

 #### Please use a real-world example to explain false positives and false negatives.